mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-Conda-Packages.md

 ==============

-The following assumes comfort navigating the UNIX command line and doing routine shell script editing and file/ directory manipulation.
+The following assumes comfort navigating the UNIX command line and doing routine shell script editing and file or directory manipulation.
 We'll touch on some important concepts and resources you may want to read up on if you encounter something unfamiliar.